jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 sudo dnf install mariadb mariadb-server sudo dnf install mariadb-client
+# make sure to start and enable the maria or mysql service on Fedora/Centos
 ```

 MySQL was started by Monte Widens.
 The company was one of the first major companies to become succesful with an opensource model, especially for a database product in a crowded market.
 MySQL the company was sold to SUN in 2009 [link here], which then was inherited by Oracle in their purchase of SUN in 2010.
 Monte was not happy with Oracle's stewardship of MySQL and decided to fork the codebase and begin a new yet familiar product called MariaDB.
 MariaDB continued the MySQL legacy by essentially restarting the MySQL company.
 MariaDB is for all purposes a drop in replacement for MySQL, even using the same commands to run the database.